influxdata/docs-v2/content/flux/v0.x/data-types/_index.md

 weight: 4
 ---

-A Flux **type** defines the set of values and operations possible on those values.
+A Flux **data type** defines the set of possible values and operations.
 Data types are never explicitly declared as part of the Flux syntax except as part of a [builtin statement](/flux/v0.x/spec/system-built-ins/).
 Types are inferred from how a value is used.